RVCC-IDMX/about-me-Maxro2005/README.md

 11. Navigation bar was created.
 12. README file was fleshed out.
 13. Nothing because I was busy doing final assignments for other courses.
+14. Logo to replace BOB was created.
+Bio and Hobbies sections were fleshed out.

 ## Color Scheme